CogGen: Cognitive-Load-Inspired Fully Unsupervised Deep Generative Modeling for Compressively Sampled MRI Reconstruction: Experiments and Results

 \subsection{Reconstruction Performances}

-Based on the proposed CogGen scheduling procedure illustrated in Fig.~1, we present the reconstruction results on Data$\#1$ and Data$\#2$ at AFs of 8 and 6 in Fig.~2 and Fig.~3, respectively.
-It is evident that DIP-TV and BM3D-FISTA yield inferior reconstructions, with noticeably blurred structures and oversmoothed details, whereas DISCUS, SSDU, aSeq-DIP and Hash-INR-Elastic achieve broadly comparable visual quality by effectively suppressing noise-like artifacts while preserving delicate anatomical patterns.
-Notably, SSDU shows degraded reconstruction performance in the high-acceleration regime.
-Although MoDL, as a supervised method, consistently outperforms the training-free baselines as well as SSDU, which relies on scan-specific self-supervised training, our proposed CogGen-DIP and CogGen-INR yield reconstructions that most closely match the GT, with higher fidelity in recovering intricate textures and sharp structural boundaries.
-These visual gains are reflected in Tab.~1, where both variants achieve the best overall performances across the primary evaluation metrics.
+We present the reconstruction results in Fig.~2 (Data$\#1$, AF = 8) and Fig.~3 (Data$\#2$, AF = 6).
+It is evident that DIP-TV and BM3D-FISTA yield inferior reconstructions, with noticeably blurred structures and oversmoothed details, whereas DISCUS, SSDU, aSeq-DIP and Hash-INR-$\ell_2$-$\ell_1$ achieve broadly comparable visual quality by effectively suppressing noise-like artifacts while preserving delicate anatomical patterns.
+Notably, SSDU exhibits pronounced performance degradation under the more challenging AF = 8 setting.
+Meanwhile, PDAC and MoDL, functioning as the fully supervised methods,